kapefier/Paper-template/README.md

-# 🧪 Scientific Project – Paper Title
+# 🧪 Scientific Project – Paper Template

-This repository contains the materials for the scientific project **"Paper Title"**, including manuscript, data, code, and supplementary materials.
+This repository contains the materials for a scientific project, including manuscript, data, code, and supplementary materials.
 It is intended to ensure **transparency, reproducibility, and open science**.

 ---